BGI-Alpacas/CIF_stat/README.md

 pass_file.xls is the file after filtered by the following two conditions.

-all_file.xls if the file of all ID and chain.
+all_file.xls is the file of all ID and chains.